Sign in

 Where can I find scooters, electric bikes, and mopeds?

-By regulation, D.C. requires that micromobility companies deploy their vehicles in all eight wards of the city.
-Still, they tend to be clustered in the densest parts of the District, such as downtown, the 14th and U street NW corridors, and Navy Yard; access east of the Anacostia River has been limited.
-Some of the companies are present in nearby Virginia and Maryland.
+D.C. mandates that micromobility companies deploy their vehicles across all eight wards.
+However, most of them are concentrated in densely populated areas, such as downtown, the 14th and U Street NW corridors, and Navy Yard; access is more limited east of the Anacostia River.
+Some companies also operate in nearby Virginia and Maryland.

 Where can I ride them?

-Mopeds provided by D.C.s only shared moped operator currently, Revel, may be ridden on roads, but not sidewalks, major bridges, or highways.
-In the citys Central Business District, which covers downtown and the U.S. Capitol grounds, its illegal to ride bikes and scooters on the sidewalk.
-(The penalty is a $25 fine, but this is hard to enforce.)
-Otherwise, you may ride electric bikes and scooters on sidewalks outside of the Central Business District as well as on roads and bike lanes.
-If you choose to travel on the sidewalk, you should yield to pedestrians.
+Mopeds from D.C.'s only shared moped operator, Revel, can be ridden on roads but not on sidewalks, major bridges, or highways.
+In the Central Business District, which includes downtown and the U.S. Capitol grounds, riding bikes and scooters on the sidewalk is illegal (with a $25 penalty, although enforcement is challenging).
+Otherwise, electric bikes and scooters can be ridden on sidewalks outside the Central Business District, in addition to roads and bike lanes.
+If you choose to ride on the sidewalk, always yield to pedestrians.

 Where can I park these vehicles?

-You can park electric scooters essentially anywhere on the sidewalk, provided that theres a 5-foot clear zone for pedestrians, and at bike racks.
-City rules say the scooters should not impede access to private property or driveways, bus stops and shelters, or travel lanes, and they should be parked upright.
-Electric bikes must be attached to posts such as street poles or trees.
-Revel mopeds have to be parked in legal parking spaces perpendicular to the curb.
+You can park electric scooters almost anywhere on the sidewalk, as long as there is a 5-foot clear zone for pedestrians and they are parked upright.
+They should not block access to private property, driveways, bus stops, shelters, or travel lanes.
+Electric bikes must be secured to stationary objects like street poles or trees.
+Revel mopeds should be parked in legal spaces, perpendicular to the curb.

 How fast do they go?

-Scooters are restricted to 10 mph and electric bikes to 20 mph.
-Revel mopeds can travel up to 30 mph.
-Be mindful of drivers when merging with traffic, turning, and crossing intersections.
+Scooters are limited to 10 mph, while electric bikes can reach 20 mph; Revel mopeds can travel up to 30 mph.
+Always be cautious of drivers when merging into traffic, making turns, and crossing intersections.

 For more information, please visit white electric scooter.